 Congrats!
-Everything is running smoothly and you have successfully enrolled your products in the Amazon Brand Registry.
+Everything is running smoothly and you have successfully enrolled your products.
 So what’s next?

 Well, when you enroll your products with unique values, each product is assigned a unique product ID called the Global Catalog Identifier (GCID).
 The GCID always stays the same and never changes, not even over time or across countries.
 The GCID is 16 characters long, doesn’t include spaces or hyphens, and is alphanumeric.
 They are also tired directly to their products, where as the ASIN is tied to the product listing and can change.

 If there is no GCID assigned to your products, your submission to the detail page will not be automatically displayed.
 To ensure this make sure your products have:

 - Brand name (case sensitive)

 If you are looking for the GCID you will not find it on the product detail pages or in your listings on the Manage Inventory page.
 To view the GCIDs you will need to download an Inventory Report.

 However, brands should still keep a close eye on their product information to make sure they don’t fall into an “Incomplete Brand Registry” issue.
 They can monitor the Brand Performance Reports to ensure all of their products have been accepted by Amazon’s Brand Registry.